Synthetixio/synthetix/deploy/README.md

 ### CLI Options

 - `-b, --build-path [value]` Path for built files to come from. (default of `./build`).
 The folders `compiled` and `flattened` will be made under this path and the respective files will go in there.
 - `-f, --contract-flag-source <value>` Path to a JSON file containing a list of contract flags - this is a mapping of full contract names to a deploy flag and the source solidity file.
-Only files in this mapping will be deployed.
+Only files in this mapping will be deployed. (default: [contract-flags.json](contract-flags.json))
 - `-n, --network <value>` The network to run off.
 One of mainnet, kovan, rinkeby, rospen. (default: "kovan")
 - `-o, --output-path <value>` Path to a folder hosting network-foldered deployed contract addresses (default: [deploy/out](deploy/out))